kazihabiba201/flutterapptask/README.md

 - `gap:` For managing consistent spacing between widgets in the UI.

 ## Features
-- `MVVM Architecture:` The app uses the MVVM (Model-View-ViewModel) pattern, which separates concerns between the UI, business logic, and data.
+- `MVP Architecture:` The app uses the MVP (Model-View-Presenter) pattern, which Separates UI, business logic, and data handling for a clean structure.
 - `State Management:` GetX is used to manage state and navigation across the app.
 - `SharedPreferences:`
 - - `Persistent Login:` Login credentials are stored in SharedPreferences so the user remains logged in even after the app restarts.